sidravi1/sidravi1.github.io/resume.md

 ### Senior Data Scientist (QuantumBlack, McKinsey & Company)
 *Cambridge, MA (Sep 2018 - current)*
 - **Pharma** - Mined electronic medical records to understand causes of patient switching behavior.
+Analytics was used to improve targeting for various marketing channels.
 - **Disaster Recover** - Developed Monte Carlo models to quantify uncertainty in key milestones to inform mitigation strategies.
+Models were used to better understand possible states of the world prepare contingency plans.
-- **[IN PROGRESS] Chemical manufacturing** - Explained causes of variability in yield.
-Red R&D process through principled exploration using Bayesian optimization.
+- **[IN PROGRESS] Chemical manufacturing** - Identified root cause of of variability in production yields.
+Identified levers that can used to improve yield.
+Refined R&D process through principled exploration using Bayesian optimization.
+- **Internal R&D** - Contributed to an internal package for causal inference using Bayesian Networks.

 ### Graduate Research Fellow (Centre for International Development)
 *Cambridge, MA (Nov 2016 - Aug 2018)*